image editor output image1850181532 1760374091776.png

 Every byte we save costs metal, land, and power.

-The Discovery of DNA and the Idea of Information
+The discovery of DNA and the idea of information

-In 1944, Oswald Avery, Colin MacLeod, and Maclyn McCarty proved that DNA was the molecule of heredity.
+It was only in 1944, Oswald Avery, Colin MacLeod, and Maclyn McCarty proved that DNA was the molecule of heredity.

 In 1952, Alfred Hershey and Martha Chase confirmed that DNA had genetic material upon observing the viruses that injected its DNA into the bacteria.